 I drove up from the city on a Thursday evening with great anticipation to meet my dear friend, Day Acheson.
 Friday morning, we started with my favorite 5.8s, Son of Easy O. When I first began leading, 5.8s truly terrified me and I would often opt for a 5.9 over an 8 any day.
 My experience so far had been that 9s in the Gunks are generally more straightforward and thuggish, whereas 8s have a tendency of being much more delicate, thin, and balance-y.
 Then I climbed Son of Easy O.

 The first pitch of Carbs followed a thin crack that diagonals up and left.
-Then came pitch two, where I worked my way through overhangs and shot left to two bolts stacked atop each other.
+Then came pitch two, where I worked my way through overhangs and to two bolts stacked atop each other.
 Two bolts the guidebook said!
 The second was so mank that I let out a pathetic laugh as I tried to continue climbing past.
 There were several big moves to smaller than small crimp-like holds.

 “You’re gonna send this.”
 Scott’s words hummed in my ear.